 National Register of Historic Places in Idaho

-The National Register of Historic Places (NRHP) is the official national list of those properties considered important in our past and worthy of preservation.
+The National Register of Historic Places (NRHP) is the official national list of properties considered important in our past and worthy of preservation.
 It is a program of the National Park Service, administered in Idaho by the Idaho State Historic Preservation Office (SHPO).
-The program recognizes buildings, sites, structures, objects and districts that are significant in American history, architectural history, engineering, archaeology and/or culture.
+The program recognizes buildings, sites, structures, objects, and districts that are significant in American history, architectural history, engineering, archaeology, and/or culture.

 Idaho has over 1,000 National Register listings, comprised of over 6,500 buildings, sites, structures, objects and districts.
-There are many more eligible properties that are not listed because they have not had the formal paperwork completed.
+There are many more eligible properties that are not listed because they have not completed the formal paperwork.